-From our formation in March 2019 through March 31, 2020, we did not pay our directors any compensation for serving on our board.
+From our formation in March 2019, we have not paid our directors any compensation for serving on our board.
 Subject to the completion of this offering, our independent board members will be compensated for their service on the board.

 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE